-- Outline the definition of an adaptation. - Define the criteria for eligibility for adaptations. - Set out how requests for adaptations will be prioritized. - Set out the circumstances when a referral for an adaptation may be refused. - Set out how the allocations and lettings process relates to the provision of adaptations.
+- Outline what an adaptation is. - Set out who is eligible for an adaptation. - Set out how requests for adaptations will be prioritized. - Set out the circumstances when a request for an adaptation may be refused. - Outline the preventative approach that the Association will take to the delivery of aids and adaptations.